-I love RH style and have chatted about other subjects regarding this store before.
-Be sure to check out my love/hate relationship with this store, as well as how to seal a Restoration Hardware dining table.
+I love RH style and have chatted about other subjects regarding their furnishings before.
+Be sure to read all about my love/hate relationship with this store, as well as how to seal a Restoration Hardware dining table.

 We purchased Belgian linen slipcovered sofas and dining chairs so that we could easily clean them or if worse came to worst, we could replace them.

 We also eventually purchased an upholstered headboard for our master bedroom in Belgian Linen Sand.
 I just can’t get enough of this warm style and color!

 Thankfully, to date we haven’t had to do either!
 I’ve been incredibly pleased with how easily they spot clean with water.
 We’ve spilled wine, soda, mac and cheese, had chocolate faces rub against them, etc.

 While these tips work for cleaning Restoration Hardware Belgian linen, they will also help you clean any linen couches, chairs, ottomans and more!

 I love linen so much, in every area of our home!
 Read all about our Linen Bedding, too.

 At nearly five years, I feel like its time to clean our love seat, which gets the most use.
 There are no stains, but the arms are starting to look a little dingy overall.
 I’m a little scared to wash it in fear of the massive steam that will likely follow, so I’m going to start with a mild upholstery cleaner.